The chart retailers

-Sales information is supplied by “over the counter” retailers, as well as home delivery/mail order retailers and digital stores to constitute the Official Charts Company's “Defined Universe”.
+Sales information is supplied by “over the counter” retailers, as well as home delivery/mail order retailers and digital stores to constitute the Official Charts Company's “Defined Universe” – a total of around 8,000 outlets.
 This represents approximately 99% of the total UK singles market, 95% of the total UK albums market and over 90% of the total UK video market.

 The chart return retailers include all the major high street chains, supermarkets, internet retailers, digital music retailers and mobile download providers.

-Because it is impractical to collect sales data from all independent stores, sales data is weighted up from a representative sample of stores.
-This produces the DUS (Defined Universe Sales figure) for the independent sector.
+Because it is impractical to collect sales data from all independent stores, sales data is weighted up from a sample of over 100 independent stores to represent the full independent retail sector.
+This weighting is kept under constant review.
+This process produces the DUS (Defined Universe Sales) figure for the independent sector.

-As video coverage is less than 95%, the video industry also estimates how the whole market has performed, using multipliers which are agreed in consultation with the BVA (British Video Association).
-The multipliers are calculated periodically for each format and genre and are applied to the DUS figure to give an approximate total market figure.
+In the video sector, coverage is around 95%.
+Because of this, the video industry estimates how the whole market has performed, using multipliers which are agreed in consultation with BASE (the British Association of Screen Entertainment).
+These multipliers are recalculated periodically for each format and genre and are applied to the DUS figure to give an approximate total market figure.